marchdev-tk/version_checker/README.md

 If `debugOutput` argument is set to `true`, then extra info will be printed into console.

-### Before building and deploying web site you should execute following script:
+### Before deploying website, you should update build script as follows:

 **Linux:**
 ```bash